getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 ## Page Editing

 Pages in **Grav** are composed in **Markdown** syntax.
 Markdown is a formatting syntax that is written in plain text and then converted automatically to HTML.
-It uses very simple text symbols to indicate key HTML tags making it very easy to write without having to know the complexities of HTML.
+It uses elementary text symbols to indicate key HTML tags making it very easy to write without having to know the complexities of HTML.
 There are numerous other benefits of using Markdown including less-errors, valid markup, very readable, simple to learn, transferable, etc.

-You can read an [extensive write-up of available syntax](../../content/markdown) with examples in the documentation, but for now, just follow along.
+You can read an [extensive write-up of available syntax](../../content/markdown) with examples in the documentation, but for now, follow along.

 Open the home page in your text editor.
 The file that controls the homepage is located in the `user/pages/01.home/` folder and is called `default.md`.
 All of the content you create will be created in the `user/pages/` folder in your Grav installation.